1. Scope of application

 3.3.
 The use of the Services requires an appropriate infrastructure.
 The Customer bears the sole responsibility for the functionality of its Internet access, including the transmission channels, hardware and software.

-3.4.
-Workspace-Data (s.
-Section 8) will be stored in the cloud data center of third-party providers.
+Workspace-Data (Sec.
+8) will be stored in the cloud data center of a third-party provider(s).

 3.5.
 Telerion reserves the right to update or develop further the Services to the extent that this does not cause any disadvantages or additional costs for the Customer.
 In case that a specific function of the Services is no longer supported, Telerion will inform the Customer at the latest one month in advance.
 In this case, the Customer has the right to terminate the Contract with two weeks´ notice to the said date of Service alteration.
 The Customer shall not have the right to terminate the Contract, if the function in question is being replaced by an equivalent function or if the cancellation of the function causes only an insignificant reduction of the usage of the Services.